Newly translated by Lee Braden

 For the password to read the final chapter on-line: $1 (see link below)

-Beautifully presented and fully interactive e-book in Apple iBook (.epub) format, or Amazon Kindle (.mobi) format, sent direct to your email: $4 (see link below).
+For the password, a copy of the complete text in pdf format, and a beautifully presented and fully interactive e-book in Apple iBook (.epub) format, or Amazon Kindle (.mobi) format, sent direct to your email: $4 (see link below).
 Put it into your digital library for keeps, long after my web-site turns to dust…

 For password ($1) click here: paypal.me/LeeBraden